top of page

 WHY LEARNING STORIES?

-We all have stories to share.
+Given that I spend nearly 10 hours with children each day I have stories to share.
 Stories give us insight.
 According to Carr and Lee (2012) the purpose of Learning Stories is to be used as a narrative assessment in which adults write Learning Stories for each child and then use it to track the growth and development of that child.
 Furthermore, Carr and Lee (2012) state that children have a sense of agency, which leads them to be authors of their learning.
-We agree with these authors and plan to use Learning Stories as a way to make visible the learning of children and the adults who care for them in our home-based program.
+We agree with these authors and plan to use Learning Stories as a way to make visible the learning of children and the adults who care for them in my home-based program.

 Click below to access two articles written by Margie Carter that will deepen your understanding of Learning Stories.